-• St Augustine of Canterbury Catholic Primary School values the importance of developing a safe culture and is committed to ensure that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff.

-- St Augustine of Canterbury Catholic Primary School will use the recruitment and selection process to deter, identify and reject unsuitable candidates.
-We will ensure that detailed checks are carried out and evidence is provided e.g. criminal record checks (Disclosure and Barring Service (DBS) checks), barred list checks and prohibition checks, together with references and interview information this will aid the school in deciding about the suitability of the prospective employee. - The Governing Body will ensure that at least one of the persons who conducts the interview has completed safer recruitment training.
-At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2021) (see Recruitment and Selection and DBS policy and procedures). - Safer recruitment procedures will include the requirement for appropriate checks in line with national guidance (see: Safeguarding Children and Safer Recruitment) - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - Where the school places a learner with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
-The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment
+- St Augustine of Canterbury Catholic Primary School values the importance of developing a safe culture and is committed to ensure that all steps are taken to recruit staff and volunteers who are safe to work with our pupils and staff. - St Augustine of Canterbury Catholic Primary School will use the recruitment and selection process to deter, identify and reject unsuitable candidates.
+We will ensure that detailed checks are carried out and evidence is provided e.g. criminal record checks (Disclosure and Barring Service (DBS) checks), barred list checks and prohibition checks, together with references and interview information this will aid the school in deciding about the suitability of the prospective employee.
+The school will consider carrying out an online search on shortlisted candidates to help identify any issues that are publicly available online. - The Governing Body will ensure that at least one of the persons who conducts the interview has completed safer recruitment training.
+At all times the Headteacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2022).
+(See Recruitment and Selection policy and DBS procedures) - Safer recruitment procedures will include the requirement for appropriate checks in line with national guidance (see: Safeguarding Children and Safer Recruitment) - The school maintains an accurate Single Central Record (SCR) in line with statutory guidance. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, cautions, reprimands and warnings. - Where the school places a learner with an alternative provision provider, the school will continue to be responsible for the safeguarding of that child.
+The school will undertake appropriate checks to ensure the provider meets the needs of the pupil, including written confirmation that appropriate safeguarding checks have been carried out on individuals working at the establishment.